• About Me

 This is what a lot of people who like Black Adder feel is the best series, although I personally don’t feel that way.
 This is probably the most “complete” of the secondary characters – it’s more tightly wound than the first series.
 Meaning that the recurring characters in the first series had a lesser role in some of the plots.
 In this one the secondary characters are there for all of them.
 Brian Blessed does not return from the first series, but Tim McInnerny & Tony Robinson do.
 We also have Miranda Richardson, Stephen Fry, & Patsy Byrne as regulars.
 Amusingly, a lot of the time these characters are all in the same room!
 This series is set in England during the reign of Queen Elizabeth I (from 1557-1603).
 It is said that the Black Adder in this series is the great grandson of the Black Adder from the original series.

-This series has Ben Elton replace Rowan Atkinson as one of the series co-writers, an arrangement that will continue through the rest go the series.
+This series has Ben Elton replace Rowan Atkinson as one of the series co-writers, an arrangement that will continue through the rest of the series.

 Some of the guests in this series are Tom Baker (yes, that one), Miriam Margolyes, Hugh Laurie, Rik Mayall, & Gabrielle Glaister.